Cloudy030/cs551q_solo/README.md

 Admin account users can perform every actions with all permissions in the administration website.

 ## Templates in the website
-There are total twenty two templates in this web application.
+There are total twenty three templates in this web application.
-These 22 templates can be grouped in two major parts which are video games related models and e-commerce related models.
+These 23 templates can be grouped in two major parts which are video games related models and e-commerce related models.

 ### Video games related
 First, there are twelve templates which are video games related.